AnshulJ999/homeassistant-addons/synclyrics-beta/README.md

-# SyncLyrics Home Assistant Addon
+# SyncLyrics BETA Home Assistant Addon

-Real-time synchronized lyrics for your smart home.
+BETA VERSION - Real-time synchronized lyrics for your smart home.
 A feature-rich application that displays synchronized lyrics for your currently playing music, accessible from any device on your network.

 Currently only works with Spotify and Windows